Barclaycard Arrival Plus Review: Why is $89 Worth It?

 - No intro APR on purchases

-In general, we think the Barclaycard Arrival Plus is an excellent travel credit card to rack up the miles if you're a frequent traveler.
-Its flexibility in redeeming miles means that it's especially great for those who don't have an airline or hotel preference.
+In general, we think the Barclaycard Arrival Plus is an excellent travel credit card for racking up miles if you're a frequent traveler.
+Its flexibility in redeeming miles makes it especially great for those who don't have an airline or hotel preference.

 The 50,000 miles bonus offer is definitely a nice perk, but you need to consider your payment behavior to decide if the card is a good fit for you long-term.
 If you plan to carry a balance, you may want to consider a credit card with a low interest rate instead.

 Otherwise, if you use your credit card frequently and plan to pay your balance on time and in full every month, then this is a great deal.
 Don't let the $89 annual fee deter you, as you will earn miles twice as fast compared to most other rewards credit cards.

 David R is a contributing writer at CreditDonkey, a credit card comparison and financial education website.
 Write to David R at email@example.com.
 Our data-driven analysis has been recognized by major news outlets across the country and has helped travelers make savvy financial and lifestyle decisions.